MinhMPA/academic-cv/index.md

 ### Co-author

 `2023`
+**A mock data friendly discussion for beyond-2pt statistics**, aka the <a href="https://github.com/ANSalcedo/Beyond2ptMock">Beyond-2pt blind data challenge</a>.
+Alphabetical order.
+In prep.

+`2023`
 **Exploring the Growth Index γL: Insights from Different CMB Dataset Combinations and Approaches**.
 Specogna et al. <a href="https://arxiv.org/abs/2305.16865">arxiv preprint</a>.
 Under review for publications in PRD.

 `2019`